abhishek-kumar-code/Redfish_Public/Specification.md

 ### Localization Considerations

-Localization and translation of data or meta data is not supported in version 1.0 of the Redfish Specification.
+Localization and translation of data or meta data is outside of the scope of version 1.0 of the Redfish Specification.

 ### Schema Definition